ThaNarie/json-import-loader/README.md

 object by webpack.

 This module also contains a util function that works in plain node, in case you need to use the json or yaml file outside of webpack.
-Keep in mind that you use full and relative imports.
+Keep in mind that you can use full and relative imports.

 [![Travis](https://img.shields.io/travis/mediamonks/json-import-loader.svg?maxAge=2592000)](https://travis-ci.org/mediamonks/json-import-loader)
 [![npm](https://img.shields.io/npm/v/json-import-loader.svg?maxAge=2592000)](https://www.npmjs.com/package/json-import-loader)